LucasPaetow/rAF-Animation/readme.md

 # Performant Animations, Part 2: requestAnimationFrame

-The Javascript way
+## The Javascript way

-When animations get more complex and page reflows can’t be avoided, we need help from JavaScript to achieve smooth motion.
+When animations get more complex and page reflows (the browser's process of recalculating element dimensions [Read more about it in the first part of this series](link-to-part-one)) can’t be avoided, we need help from JavaScript to achieve smooth motion.

 Since we don’t have something like CSS transitions yet (while there is a web animation API, [it's support is still not great for older browsers](https://caniuse.com/#search=Web%20Animations%20API)), we need to create our own by manually updating the screen in many little steps, making it seem more fluid.

-Previously, `setTimeout` or `setIntervall` were used for this stepping-mechanismn with a time of `1000/60` milliseconds to run once a frame (of a 60hz display).
-But sometimes, depending on the complexity of the animation, the browser can’t make it with the calculation to the next repaint.
+Previously, `setTimeout` or `setInterval` were used for this 'updating-the-screen-in-many-little-steps'-mechanismn.
+To make them run every frame of a 60hz display, they both were given a timing argument of `1000/60` milliseconds.
+But sometimes, depending on the complexity of the animation, the browser can’t make it with the calculation to the next screen update / interval / step (roughly 10ms).
 The animation wouldn't progress in the current frame but twice in the next one.
-This effect gets noticeable and the animation might appear to be buggy.
+This effect can add up and the animation might appear to be buggy.

 #### requestAnimationFrame to the rescue.

-`requestAnimationFrame` helps to orchestrate the animations and will ensure to run a callback / an animation step before the next repaint.
+`requestAnimationFrame` helps to orchestrate the animations and will ensure to run a callback / an animation step before the next screen update.
 It tells the browser about the intention of animating something and the browser in return can prepare and optimize beforehand.
 Keep in mind that this function is only animating one frame.
 To use this in a full-scale animation, it needs to run recursively:

 This is a very basic animation function taken from [JavaScript.info](https://javascript.info/js-animation):